-Astronomical coordinate values accepted and returned by DAL services use a string representation of the Space-Time Coordinates (STC) data model.
+Astronomical coordinate values accepted and returned by DAL services use a string representation of the Space-Time Coordinates (Rots, 2007) data model.
 The concrete DAL service specification defines whether the returned resources are serializations of a particular standard data model.
 For preserving backwards compatibility or to enable service-specific use cases, the concrete DAL service specification may explicitly specify the use of ad-hoc Utypes.

-A registry extension schema, usually extending VODataService, is needed to describe the capabilities of a DAL service.
-This schema is used within the VOSI-capabilities resource and in registry records for the service.
+A registry extension schema, usually extending VODataService (Plante et al., 2010), may be used to describe the capabilities of a DAL service.
+This schema is used within the VOSI-capabilities (Grid and Web Services Working Group, 2011) resource and in registry records for the service.

-1.2 Example Usage of DALI Specification
+1.2 Example Usage of the DALI Specification

 The DALI specification defines common elements that make up Data Access Layer (DAL) services.
 DAL service specifications will refer to the sections in this document by name rather than include all the explanatory text.
-For example, suppose a document defines a service that stacks FITS images asynchronously.
-The specification could say that the service has the following resources:
+For example, suppose a document defines a service that stacks FITS images asynchronously, the specification could say that the service has the following resources:

-- a DALI-async resource that accepts one or more UPLOAD parameters (Section 3.2.5) where the resources are FITS images; the resource could also define a fixed set of error messages for anticipated failure modes - a VOSI-availability resource (Section 2.4) - a VOSI-capabilities resource (Section 2.5) conforming to a specified registry extension schema and would have to define the registry extension schema to be used to register services and to implement the VOSI-capabilities resource.
-Most of the service specification would be in defining the semantics (possibly controllable via additional input parameters) of the computations to be performed and in defining the extension schema to describe service functionality and limits (e.g. maximum input or result image sizes, result retention time and policies).
+- a DALI-async resource that accepts one or more UPLOAD parameters (section 3.4.5) where the resources are FITS images; the resource could also define a fixed set of error messages for anticipated failure modes - a VOSI-availability resource (section 2.4) - a VOSI-capabilities resource (section 2.5) conforming to a specified registry extension schema and would have to define the registry extension schema to be used to register services and to implement the VOSI-capabilities resource.
+Most of the service specification would be in defining the semantics (possibly controllable via additional input parameters) of the computations to be performed and in defining the extension schema to describe service functionality and limits (e.g., maximum input or result image sizes, result retention time and policies).
 The registry extension schema may be part of the service specification or a separate document.